pwintz/dryer-lint/README.md

 ### Development notes
 When change the "contributes"/"configuration" in `package.json`, you need to reload the VS Code window for IntelliCode to update its autocompletion in the `settings.json` file.

+To print trace and debug logging statements, you need to change the log from its default value ("Info").
+To change the log level, select "Developer: Set Log Level..." from the command palette.